abuslang/company_database/README.md

 # company_database
 Made using Oracle 11c for the purpose of satisfying the data storage needs of a fictitious company "XYZ".
+Purpose of this project was to gain a better understanding of SQL and Oracle.

 ---------------------------------------------------------------------------------------------------------------------------------------